 What is preventing you from installing Pulse Audio?

-Why should someone be required to install your preferred piece of software, just because you have arbitrarily decided to disable alternatives?
+Why should someone be required to install your preferred piece of software, just because you have arbitrarily decided to disable the alternatives?
 When ALSA has worked perfectly for all these years, and the code is still in there, so nothing had to be done to keep having the support for it.
 This is nothing more than blaming the victim.

 The issue is that people may forget that they're using ALSA and not know why their audio doesn't work.